build-it-test-it/Backdoor-Signer/tasks/task1.md

 - # DrawingViewController: A Hypothetical Swift + Python Mix

-This file demonstrates a hypothetical `DrawingViewController` that combines Swift for UIKit-based UI and drawing, and Python for button logic and interaction handling.
-The assumption is a runtime environment where Swift and Python can interoperate natively (e.g., via a bridging framework).
-The app allows users to draw lines on a canvas, change colors, and clear the canvas.
+This file demonstrates a `DrawingViewController` that combines Swift for UIKit-based UI and drawing, and Python for button logic and interaction handling.

 ```swift
 // DrawingViewController.swift